 Carrie Marill – Online Exhibition

-Lisa Sette Gallery is pleased to present an online exhibition of the Duke and Duchess series by Carrie Marill.
+Lisa Sette Gallery is pleased to present an online exhibition of the Duke and Duchess series (SOLD) by Carrie Marill.

 The Gallery and our artists are so grateful for your continued support.

 Our physical space may be temporarily closed but we would love to hear from you.

 Please call: (480) 990 – 7342 or email firstname.lastname@example.org with any questions.

 Carrie Marill fearlessly approaches the tension between ornament and object, intellectual content and aesthetic emotion.
 Marill draws inspiration from a vast body of research–from folk quilts and Persian miniaturists to propaganda posters and industrial design.
 In each presentation, however, a disciplined philosophy of color and form pervades.

 Marill states, “The foundation of my studio practice is an ever-evolving exploration of color and pattern.
 Studying weavings, quilting, and modern art, I am interested in pushing visual elements to their limits.
 The resulting paintings expose tensions between the living surface created by bold patterning and the constraints of the two-dimensional surface on which they exist.”